srikanthmekala500/DSA-in-JavaScript/Recursion.md

 Recursion in JavaScript is a powerful technique where a function calls itself to solve smaller instances of the same problem until it reaches a base case.
 Understanding recursion is essential for solving problems where the solution can be built off simpler versions of the same problem.
 ## Basic Example: Factorial Calculation
 ## Factorial of a Number
+Base Case: If
+𝑛
+n is 0, the function returns 1.
+Recursive Case: If
+𝑛
+n is greater than 0, the function calls itself with 𝑛
+−
+1
+n−1 and multiplies the result by 𝑛 n.
 ```JavaScript
 function factorial(n) {
     // Base case: factorial of 0 is 1